 Besides this, the air contains a great amount of moisture, and it shows as much variation in this characteristic as in the others.
-For the purpose of making known the changes in the moisture of the atmosphere, an instrument has been invented called the “web bulb,” thermometer.
+For the purpose of making known the changes in the moisture of the atmosphere, an instrument has been invented called the “wet bulb,” thermometer.

 We are thus enabled to ascertain the weight of pressure, the temperature and the wetness of the air, and now it only remains for us to measure the force and point out the direction of the wind.
 This is done by the familiar weather vane and anemometer.
 The vane shows the direction, and the anemometer is an instrument which indicates the velocity of the wind.

 It is all by a right of superior understanding of all these instruments that the signal service officer is enabled to tell what the weather says of itself; for they are the pens with which the weather writes out the facts from which the officer makes up his reports for the benefit of all concerned.
 Thus however wildly and blindly the storm may seem to come, it sends messengers telling just where it arose, what course it will take, and how far it will extend.
-But it tells its secrets to those only who pay strict attention.–St Nicholas. [also same 11 July 1878 NH Sentinel (Keene NH) issue 28, page 1
+But it tells its secrets to those only who pay strict attention.–St Nicholas. [also same article on 11 July 1878 NH in Sentinel (Keene NH) newspaper, issue 28, page 1

 I have to admit I was surprised to hear about a “Weather Record” during that time period (thinking the Old Farmer’s Almanac was all New England folks had) and that it was issued by the War Department.
 It would seem that this method of gathering information from around the country would make almost more sense than my dear Dad’s weather rock predictor (you know, where a white rock means it has snowed, a wet one means it is or has recently rained.)